-Andrew Haigh’s Lean on Pete shares DNA with the films of Kelly Reichardt: both filmmakers deromanticize tired western tropes.
-This is the fifth feature in our Special Issue on Lean on Pete.
+Andrew Haigh’s Lean on Pete shares DNA with Kelly Reichardt’s westerns (e.g. Wendy and Lucy): both filmmakers are making modern westerns that deromanticize tired western tropes.
+This is an excerpt from our ebook on Lean on Pete.
+We will soon publish an ebook on the works of Kelly Reichardt.

 Even before its Venice premiere last year, Lean on Pete was dubbed “Andrew Haigh’s Wendy and Lucy”.
 Both films follow a homeless outsider’s journey across the American west with an animal companion.
 More importantly, Haigh and Kelly Reichardt, (who directed Wendy and Lucy) are cut from the same cloth, both aesthetically and in their outlook on the world.
 Their work is patient, subdued, and focuses on the quiet lives of lonely people.